John-Kingham/quality-shares/README.md

 This is user story #20.
 The plan was for users to be able to view all posts for one category by clicking on the category of a single post, or via links on the homepage or a category dropdown selector on the Post Archive page.
 This should be technically simple and could easily be implemented in a future release.

+#### Separate development and production databases

+This isn't recorded as a user story, but the site currently uses the same database in its development and production environments.
+Best practice is to use separate databases, and this would be a high-priority feature for a future release.

 ## Project Management

 I managed the project using a somewhat simplified combination of [AgilePM](https://www.agilebusiness.org/agileprojectmanager.html) (previously known as DSDM) and [Scrum](https://www.scrum.org/).